 I have always admired that feature, as it helps feed whatever type of ammo you put in the magazine and it saves me from having to polish it myself.
 The XD pistols (and most other SA products) have the most highly-polished feed ramps I’ve ever seen on production guns.

-It’s pretty simple…you want to remove fouling (copper and powder, or lead if you shoot lead bullets) from the barrel, slide and adjacent areas.
-Here’s how to do that:
+You need to remove fouling (copper and powder, or lead if you shoot lead bullets) from the barrel, slide, and adjacent areas.
+The next steps are the following.

 - Take the gun apart as described above.

-- Run a .45-caliber brass bristle brush (Best Gun Cleaning Kits) soaked in Hoppe’s or your favorite solvent through the barrel from the breech end, making sure to pay special attention to the chamber and barrel grooves.
+- Run a .45-caliber brass bristle brush (Best Gun Cleaning Kits) soaked in Hoppe’s or your favorite solvent through the barrel from the breech end.
+Make sure to pay special attention to the chamber and barrel grooves.

 - Wipe off the barrel exterior and feed ramp.